cr0ybot/front-end-init/README.md

 }
 ```

 There is, however, a layout file in `/core`, for things specifically concerning layout elements such as the ubiquitous `.content` or `.container` classes.
-I would also put grid frameworks here, if I used them much.
+I would also put grid frameworks here, if I used them.

 ### Pages

-It's likely that you'll have at least one page that is so unique that it would be silly to include its styles on every page.
-Usually it's the index page, which I've already included.
-Just remember that in each unique page's HTML you need to link the separate CSS files that are generated in the `/css/pages/` folder.
+Unique page styles get their own partial files here, and they are still included in the main styles.scss.
+There isn't much reason to output separate files for specific page styles; once the main css file is downloaded by the browser it will have all of the styles for the site, so there are no extra file downloads on each page.

 ### Modernizr